apache/airflow/docs/apache-airflow/issue-triage-process.rst

 appropriately and make sure that when we release a new version of Airflow, we can ship a release confident that there are no “production blocker” issues in it.

+This applies to both Core Airflow as well as the Airflow Providers.
+With the separation of the Providers release from Core Airflow, a ``priority:critical`` bug in a single provider could trigger an unplanned patch release of the Airflow Providers.

 **Milestones**